 - 60/70-hour limit: May not drive after 60/70 hours on duty in 7/8 consecutive days

-- Sleeper berth provision: Drivers must take at least 8 hours in the sleeper berth and are allowed to split the sleeper berth time in two periods, but neither can be less than two hours.
+- Sleeper berth provision: Drivers must take at least 8 hours in the sleeper berth and are allowed to split the sleeper berth time into two periods, but neither can be less than two hours.
 All sleeper berth time must add up to 10 hours

-- Adverse driving conditions: Drivers are allowed to extend the 10-hour maximum driving time and 15-hour on duty limit by up to 2 hours when adverse driving conditions are encountered
+- Adverse driving conditions: Drivers are allowed to extend the 10-hour maximum driving time and 15-hour on-duty limit by up to 2 hours when adverse driving conditions are encountered

-- Short-Haul Exception: A driver is exempt from the requirements of FMSCA’s §395.8 and §395.11 if the driver operates within a 150 air-mile radius of the normal work reporting location, and the driver doesn’t exceed a maximum duty period of 14 hours
+- Short-Haul Exception: A driver is exempt from the requirements of FMSCA’s §395.8 and §395.11 if the driver operates within a 150-air-mile radius of the normal work reporting location, and the driver doesn’t exceed a maximum duty period of 14 hours

 Please note there are other stipulations when violating “out-of-service” orders that could be better explained when speaking with one of our experienced CDL Lawyers.
 If you or your loved one find themselves in a situation where you are being accused of CDL, call us right away at 407-930-8912 to speak with a qualified legal professional or fill out the contact form on this page.
 We’re available 24/7, we offer free initial consultation and payment plans.
 In addition to our Orlando location, we have offices in the following cities across the state of Florida: